 - And more

 Co-branded 4-H and UW-Extension logos are available here.
 Contact your county 4-H educator if you need other versions.
-Read the rest of the Wisconsin 4-H co-branding policy.
+Read the 4-H and UW-Extension Co-branding policy.